 Transaction type 63 is reported when the customer moves his/her residence to a different geographical location and it is no longer feasible to receive services from the present provider.
-If a DOC inmate receiving services at a Special Population Treatment Unit is transferred to another correctional facility, use transaction type 63.

 TRANSFERRED TO ANOTHER TREATMENT FACILITY (TRANSACTION TYPE 64)

 Transaction type 64 is reported when the customer transfers to another treatment provider regardless of whether it is funded by ODMHSAS or OHCA and is not expected to return.
 A discharge is not submitted if the customer is expected to return, e.g., from a hospital back to a CMHC, and continuity of care needs to be maintained.